Best Sitting Position for Sciatica

 Are Reclining Chairs Good for Sciatica?

-As a general rule, sciatica sufferers tend to find that reclining chairs may relieve pain by taking pressure off their lower backs, but the effectiveness of these chairs has been mixed.
+As a general rule, sciatica sufferers may find that reclining chairs to relieve pain by taking pressure off their lower backs, but the effectiveness of these chairs has been mixed.
 However, finding a reclining chair that offers the right level of support is vital.

 Does Sitting Cross-Legged Help Sciatica?

-As a general rule, cross your legs if suffering from sciatica is not a good idea.
-Many believe that sitting with your legs crossed can help, but there is no scientific evidence to support this claim; some people swear by it.
+As a general rule, crossing your legs if suffering from sciatica may not be a good idea.
+Many believe that sitting with your legs crossed can help, but I can’t find any scientific evidence to support this claim; however, some people swear by it?